 Are You In Need Of Magnesium?

 For many of us the answer is “Yes”.
-Although magnesium is an abundant mineral on earth, most of us are deficient in this vitally important mineral.
+Although magnesium is an abundant mineral on earth, most of us are deficient in this essential mineral.
 Not only because we aren’t eating the right kind of foods, but our foods are being depleted of their natural magnesium levels by our modern farming processes.

 Why Do We Need Magnesium?